kriticodes2004/-Baseline-Spring-Boot-app-with-H2-JPA-REST-CRUD/README.md

-Proceed in order, but implement only steps 1 and 2 first:

-1. Implement RiskTierExcelExtractor extraction logic
-2. Implement RiskTierTableNormalizationService normalization logic

-Constraints:
+Do not add more broad tests yet.

-- Read the actual workbook with Apache POI
-- Extract both tables from the Risk Tier Tables sheet:
+I want verification against the actual workbook truth for the Risk Tier Tables sheet.

+Please do these 4 things only:

+1. Print the exact extracted structure for both tables:
    - tblRiskTier
    - tblDeclineReasonCode
-- Do not guess matrix values manually
+   Include:
-- Preserve:
+   - table name
-  - pre-exec default values
+   - pre-exec action/default
-  - output field names
+   - output field
-  - BOM locations
+   - BOM location
-  - row bucket labels
+   - ordered column labels
-  - column bucket labels
+   - ordered row labels
-  - matrix values
+   - matrix size

-- Normalization must explicitly support:
-  - invalid
+2. Show exact normalization results for these bucket labels:
-  - missing
+   - "invalid"
-  - -1
+   - "missing"
-  - <= 0
+   - "-1"
-  - >= 810
+   - "<= 0"
-  - 0 <= .. <= 544
+   - "0 <= .. <= 544"
-  - 1 <= .. <= 112
+   - "1 <= .. <= 112"
+   - ">= 810"
+   - "0, missing"

+3. Add 5 workbook-truth tests, not synthetic tests.
+   Each test must:
+   - use a value pair that maps to a real visible matrix cell from the workbook
+   - state the expected row bucket
+   - state the expected column bucket
+   - state the exact expected table output
+   Do this for both:
+   - riskTier
-  - 0, missing
+   - custXficoRsnCd

-- Keep first-hit semantics intact
+4. Add one explicit first-hit / no-double-match assertion.
+   The evaluator must return exactly one row and one column match.

-- Do not wire into main pipeline yet
+Do not wire new runtime code yet.
-- Do not refactor other stages
+Do not refactor.

-After implementing, provide:
+After this, summarize:
-- exact extracted raw structure for both tables
-- exact normalized bucket interpretation
+- exact workbook points tested
-- any parsing assumptions that were required
+- expected outputs
-- whether any ambiguous labels remain
+- whether any bucket labels were ambiguous